ahmadajal/MoDE/Python_implementation/readme.md

 ```

 ## Waterfilling algorithm (for data compression)
-With waterfilling algorithm you can find tight lower and upper bound on the pair-wise distances between data points that have been compressed using orthonormal
+With waterfilling algorithm you can find tight lower and upper bounds on the pair-wise distances between data points that have been compressed using orthonormal
 transforms, e.g, fourier transform.
 Using the `WaterfillingCompression` class you can compress the data by keeping only a small portion of fourier transform
 coefficients.
-Then by calling the `compute_distance_bounds` method you are able to compute tight bounds on the lower and upper bound on distances.
+Then by calling the `compute_distance_bounds` method you are able to compute tight lower and upper bounds on pair-wise distances.
 For more information
-on waterfilling algorithm check out the paper: https://arxiv.org/pdf/1405.5873.pdf
+on the waterfilling algorithm check out the paper: https://arxiv.org/pdf/1405.5873.pdf
 ```
 from waterfilling_compression import WaterfillingCompression comp = WaterfillingCompression(num_coeffs=4, coeffs_to_keep='optimal')